microsoft/industry/healthcare/solutions/careManagement/readme.md

 Specifically for care management, you need:

 * [Power Platform environments](../powerPlatform/)
-  * Must be created upfront, in United States with Dataverse and D365 Apps enabled
+  * Must be created upfront, in United States with Dataverse and Dynamics 365 Apps enabled
   * Dynamics 365 application dependency: Dynamics 365 Customer Service License, Microsoft Cloud for Healthcare License

 ## Deployment of care management